How I Built This

 2

-Multi-stage Docker build via Buildx creates an optimized AMD64 image, pushed to Docker Hub with a timestamp tag (ga-YYYY.MM.DD-HHMM) and latest.
+Multi-stage Docker build with QEMU emulation produces a multi-arch image (linux/amd64 + linux/arm64) → distroless runtime.
+Pushed to Docker Hub with a timestamp tag (ga-YYYY.MM.DD-HHMM) and latest.

 3